zedo-heptulose/ccbatchman/README.md

 ### Dependencies

 Python 3.8+, NumPy, pandas.
-Current implementation requires the SLURM job scheduler.
+Current implementation requires an environment with the SLURM job scheduler to run batch jobs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>